mweisgut/Model-Based-Testing-of-Read-Only-Graph-Queries/README.md

 ### Model-Based Testing of Read Only Graph Queries
 This repository references the proof-of-concept implementation of our model-based testing approach for read-only queries supporting automated test creation, execution, and evaluation.
-It is planned to make the code of the test engine available here in the future.

 ### Artifacts
 - [A-MOST 2020 paper](https://ieeexplore.ieee.org/document/9155876)